nayowl/Election_analysis/README.md

    ```
 - County with the largest number of votes is Denver, who received 82.8% of the votes and 306,055 number of votes

 To get county with the largest number of votes.
 First we made variable to track it.
-Then using the calculation we already made from previous step, we add condition in the loop, if the calculated  votes greater than largest_county_votes variable than it will be the value of the largest county votes.
+Then using the calculation we already made from previous step, add condition in the loop, if the calculated  votes greater than largest_county_votes variable than it will be the value of the largest county votes.
 The condition will be added under the calculation to count votes and percentage.
 ```
 # 2: Track the largest county and county voter turnout.
 Largest_county=""